-MSEC (2020) reviewed the predictions for topographical depressions and concluded that mining-induced topographical depressions are predicted to develop above the finishing (i.e. north-eastern) ends of Longwalls 21 to 24.
+MSEC (2020; 2022) reviewed the predictions for topographical depressions and concluded that mining-induced topographical depressions are predicted to develop above the finishing (i.e. north-eastern) ends of Longwalls 21 to 24 and finishing (i.e. southern) ends of Longwalls 24 to 26.
 Due to the changes to the longwall layout, the locations of the predicted topographical depressions do not coincide with any mapped woodland.

-Further, MSEC (2018; 2019; 2020) predict the subsidence parameters for Longwalls 17 to 24 will be the same as or slightly less than the maxima previously provided in the South Bates Extension Underground Mine Modification Environmental Assessment (WCPL, 2017).
-As such, environmental consequences on flora are expected to be generally consistent with those presented in the South Bates Extension Underground Mine Modification Environmental Assessment (WCPL, 2017).
+Further, MSEC (2018; 2019; 2020) predict the subsidence parameters for Longwalls 17 to 24 will be the same as or slightly less than the maxima previously provided in the South Bates

+Extension Underground Mine Modification Environmental Assessment (WCPL, 2017).
+MSEC (2022) also concluded that the type and magnitude of predicted subsidence for the modified Longwalls 24 to 26 layout is the same as or slightly less than those based on the updated layout of Longwalls 17 to 25.
 As such, environmental consequences on flora are expected to be generally consistent with those presented in the South Bates Extension Underground Mine Modification Environmental Assessment (WCPL, 2017).